-We have simulated SS-ITERATIVE using two sample topologies of one hundred nodes.
+For illustrating the behavior of our proposed algorithm, we have simulated SS-ITERATIVE using two sample topologies of one hundred nodes.
 Figure 2 depicts a circular topology where each node is connected to its left and right neighbors.
 Figure 3 shows a random unit disc graph, where nodes are randomly spread on a plane, and each node is connected to the nodes that are within a distance of 1.
-The X-axis shows the number of iterations, and the Y-axis shows the value of $\delta$ .
-Area colors in the heatmap depict the average of the following procedure: randomly select a vector $\mathbf{v}$ and a $\delta$ -bounded sequence around $\mathbf{v}$ , run the simulation for the randomly selected values and return the $L{\infty}$ distance between the last output vector and $\mathbf{u}$ (calculated as $\mathbf{u} = W^{-1}\mathbf{v}$ ).
+The X-axis shows the number of iterations, and the Y-axis shows the value of δ .
+Area colors in the heatmap depict the average of the following procedure: randomly select a vector \mathbf{v} and a δ -bounded sequence around \mathbf{v} , run the simulation for the randomly selected values and return the L{∞} distance between the last output vector and \mathbf{u} (calculated as $\mathbf{u} = W^{-1}\mathbf{v}$).
 The heatmap uses a log log scale.
-Both graphs clearly show that as $\delta$ decreases and the number of iterations increases, the output of SS-ITERATIVE converges to be bounded by a small cube around $\mathbf{u}$ .
+Both graphs clearly show that as δ decreases and the number of iterations increases, the output of SS-ITERATIVE converges to be bounded by a small hypercube around \mathbf{u} .